We found 5 female pelvic medicine specialists who accept Anthem EPO near Long Beach, CA.

 Clinical interests: Gynecologic Surgery

-Dr. Hiren Patel's specialty is urogynecology.
-Dr. Patel is an in-network provider for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield, as well as other insurance carriers.
+Dr. Hiren Patel is a specialist in urogynecology.
+He honors Anthem, Blue Cross/Blue Shield, and Blue Shield, as well as other insurance carriers.
 Dr. Patel studied medicine at Philadelphia College of Osteopathic Medicine.
-He is affiliated with Miller Children's & Women's Hospital Long Beach.
+He is professionally affiliated with Miller Children's & Women's Hospital Long Beach.

 Conditions / Treatments

 Medicare Patient Conditions

 Medicare Patient Gender